BBBase-EHeresy/PPPub/docs/scenarios/rules_manual.md

 []{#bookmark395 .anchor}DAN HUCKVALE'S ISENGARD

-Dan has been collecting his Isengard army for a few years, and recently gathered together an impressive army to march to war at 2017's *The Hobbit*â„¢ Throne of Skulls tournament.
+Dan has been collecting his Isengard army for a few years, and recently gathered together an impressive army to march to war at 2017's *The Hobbit*™ Throne of Skulls tournament.
 However, with the new rules and changes to building an army, Dan has been eagerly painting up even more Uruk-hai so that he can put together a brand new force consisting of a nice mixture of Uruk- hai Warriors and Uruk-hai Scouts.

 Dan has chosen Saruman to lead his armies due to the magical support that the *White Wizard* can provide.
 As Saruman is a Hero of Legend, Dan has given him a full warband of 18 fighting Uruk-hai with an equal mix of shields, pikes and crossbows, providing Saruman with plenty of protection against those more combat orientated heroes that pose a serious threat to the former lord of the Istari.